upmaru/memovee-tama/memovee-ui/artifact.md

   - When you have a single result use the type: `detail` to display a single result with details.
   - The `properties` field is an array of objects that define the properties of the artifact.
 Each object has a `name` and a `relevance` field.
 The `name` field is the name of the property and the `relevance` field is a number that indicates the relevance of the property to the user's request.

+## Notes about hits total value
+  - There are 2 possible `hits.total.value` the top level one and the one inside `inner_hits` when deciding what to display only use ONLY the top level `hits.total.value`

 ## Examples of artifact Creation
 **Data in context:** You have a list of items that you want to display in the HUD.
-  - When there are single digit `hits.total.value` than or in the results OR when the user ask to see larger images of the items:
+  - When there are single digit in the top-level `hits.total.value` than or in the results OR when the user ask to see larger images of the items:
     Search Results:
     ```json
+    // top level hits.total.value
     {
       "hits": {
         "total": {